0x80/typed-tasks/README.md

 **How it works:**

-1.  **Manual deduplication - Providing `taskName`:** When you provide a `taskName` string as the second argument to the scheduler function, Cloud Tasks will use this name.
+1.  **Manual deduplication - Providing `taskName`:** When you provide a `taskName` in the options object as the second argument to the scheduler function, Cloud Tasks will use this name.
 If a task with the _exact same name_ already exists in the queue (or has existed recently), the new task creation attempt will fail with an "ALREADY_EXISTS" error, which `typed-tasks` handles